alexsaunderswps/User-Guides/finished/English/markdown_files/vr_headset_arborxr_managed_setup_guide.md

 12. **Return to Manage devices screen**
     - Click the **"Manage devices"** button to return to the Meta-for-Work device management page.
     - If you have more headsets to enroll, click the **"Enroll another headset"** button
-    - *Your headset will not be visible in the **Managed Devices** section of the Meta-for-Work webpage until configuarion is complete*
+    - *Your headset will not be visible in the **Managed Devices** section of the Meta-for-Work webpage until configuration is complete*
     - *Switch to your VR headset for the next steps*

 ### Headset configuration